thwjoy/thwjoy.github.io/_posts/2019-03-01-advance_training_GANs.markdown

 This is a desirable property for the discriminator, where we would like to place a constraint on the maximum value for the gradient.
 [Arjovsky et al.](link) successfully applied this idea to GANs resulting in the Wassertein GAN (WGAN), where they replaced the discriminator with a critic, which returned a score instead of returning a probability that the sample was from either $$q_{data}(x)$$ or $$p_g(x)$$.
 To ensure that the critic was bounded by a 1-Lipschitz function, the weights are simply clipped to lie within a certain range.
-Whilst clipping the weights is a naive way of ensuring Lipschitz continuity, it motivated the need to constrain the discriminator to be Lipshitz continuous.
+Whilst clipping the weights is a naive way of ensuring Lipschitz continuity, it motivated the benefit of constraining the discriminator to be Lipshitz continuous.

+#### Gradient Penalties

+Whilst WGAN showed us Lipshitz continous functions lead to imporve stability in training, the use of weight clipping can lead to undersibale behaviour.
+This issue was addressed by the addition of a [Gradient Penalty](link), where there is the addition of a parabolic regulariser on the gradient of the discriminator.

+$$
+Add GP loss function
+$$

+##### Weight normalisation

+#### wrap up with some thoughts